 To increase its visibility and attractiveness to investors and ensure strong economic growth, the Government has implemented a number of sectorial strategies:

-We operate thanks to our local partners MCCG and Financial Group since many years offering a turn key service in commercial business,real estate and marketing strategy reserach of partners,public procurement and tenders, tax law, accounting and general commercial law.
+Thanks to our local partners, MCCG and Financial Group, we have several years of experience in offering a turn- key service in these areas: commercial business ,real estate, marketing strategy, search for partners, public procurement and tenders, tax law, accounting and general commercial law.

 • Aeronautics and Space

 • Textile and Leather

 • Economically: to transform farming into an intensive, modern industry

 • Socially: to modernise small-scale farming and increase the revenues of small Fellahin

 • Tools: aggregation, infrastructure development, training, technical assistance